The myth of the UK’s manufacturing decline

 But demand for premises can be sector specific – not all manufacturers are doing well.
 The Annual Manufacturing Report 2016 5 revealed the most successful.
 This includes aerospace, which is 'growing ten times faster than the UK economy', the report says, as well as the automotive, chemical, pharmaceutical, energy, furniture, plastics and food & drink manufacturing sectors.

 This has had a knock-on effect for property.
 The Royal Institute of Chartered Surveyors recently revealed that demand for industrial premises is at its highest for 16 years 6 and that, between October 2014 and October 2015, take up for industrial property reached three million sq ft, outperforming both retail and office space.
 I think that’s plenty of reason for manufacturing to look ahead with confidence.

-Find out how Barclays could make the difference for your clients when you talk to your Business Development Manager.
+Find out how Barclays could make the difference for your clients when you talk to your Business Development team.

 This article is proprietary to Barclays Bank UK PLC.
 Every attempt has been made to try to ensure that the information contained in this article is accurate at the time of publication.
 However, any articles written by any third party are the views of the authors alone, and do not necessarily reflect the views of the Barclays Group ('Barclays') nor should they be taken as statements of policy or intent of Barclays.
 Barclays takes no responsibility for the veracity of information contained in any third party articles and no warranties or undertakings of any kind, whether express or implied, regarding the accuracy or completeness of the information is given.
 Barclays accepts no liability for the impact of, or any loss, however arising, from, any decisions made based on information contained and views expressed by any third parties or in their articles.